hanishkvc/prgs-rustland-tester-fuzzerk/README.rst

 * the fuzzer needs to support cfgfiles::FromVecStrings trait

   * and its from_vs method

+  * inturn it can use the predefined helper functions of this trait to parse config file, to help create instance of the custom fuzzer, based on users configuration of the same.

 * the RunTimeManager.handle_cfggroup needs to be updated to create the custom fuzzer